 Our financial instruments that potentially subject us to concentrations of credit risk consist primarily of cash, cash equivalents, and trade receivables.
 We have cash investment policies which, among other things, limit investments to investment-grade securities.
 We perform ongoing credit evaluations of our customers, and the risk with respect to trade receivables is further mitigated by the fact that many of our customers are government institutions, large pharmaceutical and biotechnology companies, and academic laboratories.

-The following table illustrates the level of concentration as a percentage of total revenues during the three months and nine months ended September 30, 2018 and 2017.
+The following table illustrates the level of concentration as a percentage of total revenues during the three months ended March 31, 2019 and 2018.
+The Top Five Customers category may include federal agency revenues if applicable.